kestrel1110/Navy-Campaign/README.md

 # Navy-Campaign
 My Navy campaign which I hope to get implemented when finished.
-I am aiming for it to be done by August of 2020.
+Thanks to Warlord Mike, Disiuze, Kiko, Moonbeam, and Kat for helping.